Reviews You Can Rely On

 User Interface

 The controls and display are the primary ways that riders interact with an electric bike, and we weighted this metric at 15% of the overall score of each cycle.
-Their quality and user-friendliness vary dramatically among the models we tested.
+The quality and user-friendliness of the models we tested vary dramatically.
 All serve their intended purpose, but some shine as ergonomic and cutting-edge, while others are more rudimentary.
 The top-rated models have ergonomic control buttons that are easy to reach while riding and digital displays that provide a wealth of information at a glance.
 Battery charging was nearly identical amongst all of the models tested, with relatively standard charging ports, cables, and times for each.
 All but one model had removable batteries, a design we appreciate for easier charging and security purposes.

 budget electric bike - simple yet effective, the interface on the ride1up turris gets the...